 Solar Panel Payback Period 2026: State-by-State Breakeven Analysis

 The payback period for solar panels is the most important financial metric in the purchase decision — yet most installer quotes obscure it with optimistic assumptions.
-This analysis uses EIA electricity rate data, NREL solar resource data, and EnergySage 2026 installation cost data to calculate real payback periods by state, before and after the 30% federal tax credit.
+This analysis uses EIA electricity rate data, NREL solar resource data, and EnergySage 2026 installation cost data to calculate real payback periods by state under current federal-credit status.

 Key Numbers (2026)